game-ci/unity-actions/README.md

 There are two parts to setting up Unity Actions;

+- Understand how Github Actions works
-- Configuring a license
+- Configuring a license from Unity
-- Setting up a workflow
+- Setting up a workflow for your project

+**Detailed setup instructions can be found in the [docs](https://unity-ci.com/docs) at [unity-ci.com](https://unity-ci.com).**

 #### First time using GitHub Actions?

 Read the official documentation on how to setup a [workflow](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/configuring-a-workflow).

 Any subsequent steps assume you have read the above.

 ### Setting up license

 All actions utilize an installment of Unity, and as such need to be activated.

+It's generally considered good practice to use the same Unity version for Unity Actions as you do to develop your project.

 To set up your license for use in Unity Actions, create a file called `.github/workflows/activate.yml` in your repository and follow the steps for